toosad/realm_playercount/README.md

 =======
  simple UI showing total players in the scene and top 3 realms for Decentraland scene.

-Feel free to Deploy scene in SDK6 and use realmsUI.ts file in src folder for your project. (only works on land or estate that is rectangular in shape)
+Feel free to Deploy scene in SDK6 and use realmsUI.ts file in src folder for your project.

 Developed by HPrivakos.
->>>>>>> 50f45616fb320c6d39379bdfae6c18150447bb63